Lithium motorcycle batteries are becoming increasingly popular thanks to their small size, lighter weight and non-toxic construction.

 An ampere hour, or amp hour, is the amount of energy charge in a battery that will allow 1 ampere of current to flow over an hour.
 The higher the Ah, the longer a battery will go before it needs charging.

 Stands for Battery Management System and helps prevent a lithium battery from overheating (and melting!).

-A lithium motorcycle battery will be approximately 70% the size of your conventional lead-acid battery, which can cause a problem.
+A lithium motorcycle battery will be approximately 70% of the size of your conventional lead-acid battery, which can cause a problem.
 However, Shido lithium batteries are the same physical size (they’re still lighter) which makes them a straight swap.
 No foam cutting required!